 IT CAN TAKE UP TO 30 DAYS FROM THE TIME OF YOUR REQUEST FOR OFFICIAL ETS SCORES TO BE AVAILABLE IN THE UO SYSTEM.
 PLAN YOUR REQUEST SO THAT ETS SCORES ARE AVAILABLE PRIOR TO APPLICATION DEADLINES.

 Exemption.
 Applicants who submit transcripts proving that they have received a bachelor’s degree or higher from an accredited U.S. institution or from Australia, Canada (excluding Quebec), Ireland, New Zealand, or the United Kingdom are exempt from the language proficiency requirement.
+If you are currently working on one of these degrees, then you will be conditionally exempt from the requirement pending completion of your degree prior to the start of your first term with the graduate program you are applying to.

 LANGUAGE PROFICIENCY REQUIREMENTS (conditional admission is NOT offered)